hunter-teacher-cert/unit_plan-IBCompSci_Lara/README.md

 * Simple logic gates,

 ### Motivation for Unit
-This is a lesson that may be used in _IB Digital Societies_ and _IB Computer Science_.
+This is a lesson that may be used in __IB Digital Societies__ and __IB Computer Science__.
-A unique component of IB classes is the requirement that all lessons must have elements of a core course called _Theory of Knowledge_ and _Approaches to Learning_.
+A unique component of IB classes is the requirement that all lessons must have elements of a core course called **Theory of Knowledge** and **Approaches to Learning**.
-In simplest terms, every lesson must ask require the student to write and reflect on the question of "how is this knowledge?" and "how do you know this is knowledge".
+In simplest terms, every lesson must ask require the student to write and reflect on the question of _"how is this knowledge?"_ and _"how do you know this is knowledge"_.
 The ATL component requires research and communication in every unit and lesson if possible.

 ---